Paperspace/gradient-ssh-test/README.md

 *Note: we are forwarding port `8888` to the container's SSH port `22` which you can see in the `--ports 8888:22` portion of the job run.
 This is because the host node cannot expose port `22` directly as it is reserved for internal communication.
 (TODO: make list of ports that cannot be used)*

+You will be prompted for your password.
+A password was generated here: https://github.com/Paperspace/gradient-ssh-test/blob/master/run.sh#L4 which defaults to `mys3cr3t@PW`.
+We *highly* recommend changing this before running in your account.